-Cell phone, texting legislation news: State Sen. Jeff Tarte is preparing legislation for 2014 that would outlaw driving while using a handheld wireless communications device such as a cell phone.
-It’s named after Brian Garlock, a Charlotte teen who died behind the wheel in 2008 while trying to phone his girlfriend.
+Cell phone, texting legislation news: Legislation for 2014 that would outlaw driving while using a handheld wireless communications device such as a cell phone has been put on hold until January.

-Last session’s House Bill 44, which would have banned use of handheld cell phones by all drivers, was pulled from consideration by its sponsor following a negative reception in a subcommittee.
+Last session’s distracted driving bill, which would have banned use of handheld cell phones by all drivers, was pulled from consideration by its sponsor following a negative reception in a subcommittee.
 Key opposition came from state Senate President Pro Tem Phil Berger.
-Only one distracted driving bill is before the 2013-14 legislature, a plan to double texting fines.
+Only one distracted driving bill was before the 2013-14 legislature, a plan to double texting fines.

 Drivers in Guilford, Wake and Mecklenburg counties commit the most distracted driving offenses, troopers reported.